wp-plugins/reaction-buttons/readme.txt

 == Restrictions ==
 * There cannot be spaces in html classes, so the plugin wouldn't work if there would be buttons named "great article" *and* "great___article", because it converts the spaces into three underscores.
+* Also the addon (at least the ajax part) doesn't work with certain special chars like exclamation marks.
+If thats a problem for someone I can see if there is a way to fix it, for now I'm all right with it. :)